-We are an independent oil and natural gas company engaged in the acquisition, development and exploration of oil and natural gas properties, in the Southwest, Appalachia and Gulf Coast, including the Gulf of Mexico, regions of the United States.
-We seek to increase our reserves and production through a balanced combination of development drilling, exploitation projects, exploration and acquisitions.
+We are an independent oil and natural gas company engaged in the acquisition, development and exploration of oil and natural gas properties in the Southwest, Appalachia and Gulf Coast regions of the United States.
+We seek to increase our reserves and production through a balanced combination of development drilling, exploration and acquisitions.